KptainO/Rebelle/README.md

 That is, a promise allows you to execute actions (blocks) attached to it asynchronously.

 ## How to use it

+Rebelle comes with a sample project.
+You can check it to see how things work.
+Or you can read below explanations.

 ### Basic usage
 Creating a promise is quite simple: